TylerSterlingTech/configure-ad/README.md

 <img src="https://i.imgur.com/KOKCvC3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 A new file is created, and the script is ran.
-The names being generated is displayed.
+The names being generated are displayed.
 </p>
 <br />